ethanwongca/McHacksReactWorkshop/README.md

 ### React Project Setup
 **Congratualtions!** you fully installed React and setup your project.
 Now let's start coding <br/>
-Let's first look at the file index.html, here is what we need to do in index.html to setup our project properly.
+Let's first look at the file index.html, here is what we need to do in index.html to setup our project properly.<br/>
 ```
 <!DOCTYPE html>
 <html lang="en">